- Club Facilities

 Wednesday-Sunday: 10am - 4pm

-Visitors for rifle shooting is on Saturdays only from 12pm - 3pm.
+Visitors for Rifle/ Shotgun shooting - Saturdays only (12pm - 3pm).

-Visitors for pistol shooting is Sunday only from 10.00am.
+Visitors for pistol shooting - Sunday only from (10.00am onwards)

 Club Captain: Todd